 - Proof of identification number

-- Proof of identity; you must show your date of birth with at least one of the proof of identity or identification number documents
+- Proof of identity; you must show your date of birth with at least 1 document proving identity or identification number documents

 - Proof of New Mexico residency

 - Payment for the $18 (license valid for 4 years) or $34 (license valid for 8 years) license fee.
 A provisional license will cost $18.

 - Current registration and proof of liability insurance for your road test vehicle*